tildearrow/furnace/doc/2-interface/settings.md

 # settings

-the Settings window allows you to change Furnace settings. categories and subcategories are listed in the top of the window, and the settings themselves are in the bottom. changing window size may switch these to left and right sides, respectively, and the divider between halves can be dragged to resize them.
+the Settings window allows you to change Furnace settings.

-at the top of the window is a search bar, which will filter the visible settings to only those that match the search term.
+one side of the window contains setting categories. the other displays these settings.

-to the right of the search bar is a button that opens a menu:
+the search bar filters visible settings to only those that match the search term. click on the adjacent button to see additional options:

-- **import**: select an exported `.ini` config file to overwrite current settings.
+- **import**: select a Furnace config file (`.cfg`) to overwrite current settings.
-- **export**: select an `.ini` file to save current settings.
+- **export**: export the current settings to a Furnace config file (`.cfg`).
-- **factory reset**: resets all settings to default and purges settings backups.
+- **factory reset**: resets all settings and the workspace layout to default.

-settings are saved when clicking the **OK** or **Apply** buttons at the bottom of the window, and when closing the program. several backups are kept in the Furnace settings directory.
+click on either the **OK** or **Apply** button to save your settings.

 ## General